 Unlike the Baumé scale, the Brix scale has inherent practical value, because 1 °Brix is defined as the density of the solution of 1 g sucrose in 100 g sucrose solution in water.
 This links the Brix scale and the Oechsle scale with the following approximation:

 List of Sugars

-Glucose, in whatever form, is the most significant sugar base for wine production.
-Yeast prefers glucose the most among all sugars, and one should make it a habit to give the fermentation a kick-start by providing a sufficient amount of glucose, either as such, or by using invert sugar syrup (see below).
-The preference of glucose is true for many micro-organisms, unfortunately also for those that are not desirable.
+Glucose is the most significant sugar base for winemaking.
+Yeast prefers glucose the most among all sugars, and you should always give fermentation a running start by providing a sufficient amount of glucose, either as such, or by using invert sugar syrup (see below).

 Glucose has a sweetness factor of 0.75, relative to sucrose.